OK. This post is a little bit of a rant. Brace yourself for some truth bombs.

 Most gluten free foods actually have less fiber, more fat, and more sugar in them to make them palatable for people.
 So is it healthier to eat a gluten free donut?
 Not really.
 It probably cost you fewer calories and grams of sugar to eat a regular donut that a gluten free one in most cases.

 AND, so many products are labeled gluten free now a days that never had gluten in them to begin with!
 Like rice and popcorn.
 Rice and popcorn have no gluten.
 A company labeling their rice or popcorn as “gluten free” is just a marketing ploy to get you to think its healthier.
 I’ve even seen fruit products and coconut water labeled gluten free… I mean DUH!!!
-And the crazy thing is that people fall for it all the damn time.
-I see people at parties scarfing down a donut and exclaiming “it’s gluten free” like they should be getting a pat on the back for making such an angelically healthy choice.
+And the crazy thing is that people fall for it all the damn time. enter site I see people at parties scarfing down a donut and exclaiming “it’s gluten free” like they should be getting a pat on the back for making such an angelically healthy choice.
 So wrong!!